fadiHB/reading-notes-401d2/class-18.md

 But nothing could be further from the truth.

 ## Understanding Ciphers: The Basis of All Cryptography
-*Note: For the purposes of this article, I will refer to messages in an easily readable format as “plaintext” and encrypted or unreadable messages as “ciphertext”.
-Please note that the words “encryption” and “cryptography” will also be used interchangeably”*

 Cryptography, at its most fundamental level, requires two steps: encryption and decryption.
 The encryption process uses a cipher in order to encrypt plaintext and turn it into ciphertext.
 Decryption, on the other hand, applies that same cipher to turn the ciphertext back into plaintext.